 Washington is buzzing this week over revelations in the new book "Double Down" that Obama administration officials considered swapping out Vice President Joe Biden with Hilary Clinton for the number two spot on the 2012 Democratic ticket.

-Though it appears it never got to a stage beyond hypothetical consideration, had a switch actually occurred, it would have certainly been a huge deal - but not a first in U.S. history.
+Though it appears it never got to a stage beyond hypothetical consideration, had a switch actually occurred, it would have of course been a huge deal - but not a first in U.S. history.
 In fact, there have been several instances where a vice president has been removed from a ticket in a later term.
 Here's a look at four vice presidents who were dropped from the ticket for political reasons.

 John Nance Garner IV Garner served as vice president under Franklin Delano Roosevelt for Roosevelt's first two terms - from 1933 to 1941.
 Garner, who served as speaker of the house before ascending to the vice presidency, ran for the democratic nomination himself in 1932, and eventually cut a deal with FDR when it became clear the president was the favorite for the nod.

 The two men did not have a strong relationship, however.
-Garner, who hailed from Texas, was a more traditional conservative Democrat, while Roosevelt was a champion of the more liberal wing of the party.
+Garner, who hailed from Texas, was a more traditional conservative democrat, while Roosevelt was a champion of the more liberal wing of the party.
 In 1940, before Roosevelt announced his plans to run for a third term, Garner declared his candidacy for president.
 Of course, Roosevelt did eventually get in the race, and Garner did not drop out.
 He did not win the Democratic nomination and Roosevelt, not surprisingly, replaced Garner on the ballot with his secretary of agriculture, Henry Wallace.

-Wallace served asVP during Roosevelt's third term, from 1941 to 1945.
-A liberal Democrat from Iowa, Wallace appeared to be a better political match for Roosevelt than his predecessor.
-However, Wallace never gained favor with the more conservative wing of the party and he butted heads with other elected officials such as Jesse Jones, the secretary of commerce at the time.
+Henry Agard Wallace Wallace served as vice president during Roosevelt's third term, from 1941 to 1945.
+A liberal democrat from Iowa, Wallace appeared to be a better political match for Roosevelt than his predecessor.
+However, Wallace never gained favor with the more conservative wing of the party, and he butted heads with other elected officials such as Jesse Jones, the secretary of commerce at the time.

-The election was ultimately decided by the House of Representatives, where Jefferson came out the winner, but the whole debacle certainly did not start the two men off on great footing.
+The election was ultimately decided by the House of Representatives, where Jefferson of course came out the winner, but the whole debacle certainly did not start the two men off on great footing.
 Jefferson never trusted Burr, and when Jefferson ran for reelection in 1804, he did not ask Burr to join him.
 Interestingly enough, the most infamous incident during Burr's vice presidency is not related to his poor relationship with Jefferson at all.
 In 1804 while still the VP, Burr shot and killed his rival Alexander Hamilton in a duel.
 That is the event for which Burr is probably best known.